holyspidoo/PubSpecCheck/README.md

 ## Example

-If you run the script on its own pubspec.yaml
+If you run the utility on its own pubspec.yaml
 ```
 > pubspec pubspec.yaml
 ```